Leather helmet Sallet

 Helmet with cheek and neck plates is made of waxed leather of 3.5 mm thick.
 Simple rivets and burrs are painted in metal colour.
 Nasal plate is of normal steel 1.0 mm and is covered with leather.
 Frame of helmet is decorated with tooled pattern.
 There is leather strip for fastening under chin.
 Leather greaves and bracers of gladiator will be the perfect addition to this helmet. ..

-This model of medieval helmet is based on the paintings from the book “Jami al-Tawarikh” (Eng.
+This model of medieval Asian helmet is based on the paintings from the book “Jami al-Tawarikh” (Eng.
 "Compendium of Chronicles") of Persian historian Rashid-al-Din Hamadani, who expounded history of the Mongols in this book.
 We made slight changes in the helmet design, so now it is completely compliant to SCA standards and HMB.
-Helmet has bar-grill visor, which is attached to the peak, and neck plate.
+Medieval head protection has bar-grill visor, which is attached to the peak, and neck plate for protection of the back part of the neck.
 Distance between the rods is about 2 cm (less than 1 inch).
 Two rondels on the both side provide with additional protection for temples.
+Mail aventail braids bar grill visor, so face is completely covered, though vision and breathing are still free.
 This made-to-measure Middle Ages helmet is completely handcrafted by our artisans.
-You can use this medieval knight helmet for: SCA HEMA Larp Stage performances Medieval festivals Reenactment events Base price includes following options: Cold-rolled steel 1.5 mm; Satin polishing; Black l..
+You can use this medieval nomad helmet for: SCA HEMA Larp Stage performances Medieval festivals Reenactment events Base price includes following options: Cold-rolled steel 1.5 mm; Satin polishing; Black l..

 Bascinet of 1380-1410 years, from Higgins Armoury Museum